ndf-zz/metarace-trackmeet/databridge.md

-distance | string | Event distance and units (if relevant) laps | integer | Event laps (if relevant) status | STATUS | Status of the startlist type | string | Indication of the type of startlist competitorType | string | Indication of the competitor type competitors | array | Ordered list of STARTER objects
+distance | string | Event distance and units (if relevant) laps | integer | Event laps (if relevant) status | STATUS | Status of the startlist competitionType | string | Indication of the type of startlist competitorType | string | Indication of the competitor type competitors | array | Ordered list of STARTER objects